ArduPilot/ardupilot_wiki/copter/source/docs/flight-modes.rst

 Flight Modes
 ============

-This article provides an overview of the available flight modes for Copter and instructions for how to configure which modes are available through the RC Transmitter.
+This article provides an overview and links to the available flight modes for Copter.

 Overview
 ========